-In 2011, the Bank performed its activities in the Slovak Republic through its network of four branches in Banská Bystrica, Brezno, and Bratislava (two branches) and eight retail offices for non-cash operations in Nitra, Košice, Dunajska Streda, Žilina, Trenčín, Prešov, Trnava and Prievidza.
-In 2011, the Bank also carried out banking activities in the Czech Republic based on the right of the free provision of cross-border banking services without establishing a branch in line with Directive No. 2006/48/EC of the European Parliament and of the Council dated 14 June 2006 on establishing and carrying out activities of credit institutions.
+In 2012, the Bank performed its activities in the Slovak Republic through the Centre of Banking Services in Bratislava (Centrum bankových služieb), its network of three regional investment branches in Banská Bystrica, Bratislava and Košice, and eight regional investment centres for non-cash operations in Brezno, Nitra, Dunajská Streda, Žilina, Trenčín, Prešov, Trnava and Prievidza.
+In 2012, the Bank also carried out banking activities in the Czech Republic based on the right to the free provision of cross-border banking services without establishing a branch in line with Directive No. 2006/48/EC of the European Parliament and of the Council dated 14 June 2006 on establishing and carrying out activities of credit institutions.